EMC China Lab

 Products subject to mandatory NOM certification are typically electronic and electrical products operating on AC or DC voltage exceeding 24V.
 This primarily applies to product safety, energy and thermal effects, installation, health, and agricultural sectors.

-Mexico NOM Certification Application Process:
+mexico nom Certification Application Process:

 The NOM certificate is usually valid for one year and requires periodic testing afterward.
 However, if the certification includes an inspection of the quality system, the certificate is valid for three years.
 The certificate holder is typically the individual importer, manufacturer, or distributor, while foreign manufacturers can apply for the certificate through a certification body recognized by the Mexican Standardization Committee.